henrybyhee/fuzzy_name_match/README.md

 ## 4. Soundex-Jaccard (Custom)

 An improvement over [Naive Soundex](#3-soundex-classic).
-Each name is tokenized (splitting by first whitespace) first, before encoding every token to Soundex form.
-Jaccard Index of the two names are calculated.
+Each name is tokenized first before encoded in Soundex form.
+Jaccard Index of the two names is then calculated.
 The higher the score, the more similar the strings.

 **Illustration**: "John Robert Doe" vs "Jim Rupert"